natcap/invest.users-guide/source/fisheries.rst

     *Example Filepath:* \\output\\<pop_params_name>_results_page.html

 2. **CSV Summary of Results**.
-A summary of results, formatted as a CSV file.
+A summary of results formatted as a CSV file.

     *Example Filepath:* \\output\\<pop_param_name>_results_table.csv

 3. **Modified AOI**.
 A copy of the AOI layer, but with either one or two additional attributes.
 The layer will always contain 'Hrv_Total', which is the final harvest (in either number of individuals or weight, depending on inputs) within that subregion at the final time step.
-Additionally, if valuation was checked, the layer will also contain 'Val_Total', the total value of the harvest within that subregion using the currency from the inputs.
+Additionally, if the valuation parameter was checked, the layer will also contain 'Val_Total', the total value of the harvest within that subregion using the currency from the inputs.

     *Example Filepath:* \\output\\<aoi_name>_results_aoi.shp